happybit/happybit.github.io/_posts/2014-11-02-two-tips-for-this-week.markdown

 There is a built-in shortcut key in Total Commander to unpack archive file: `Alt` + `F9`.
 However, the unpacked files would be allocated to the folder in the other column of Total Commander.
 Is it possible to unpack them in the same folder as the original archive?

-Of cource.
+Of course.
 We still need a little help from AutoHotKey.
 Below codes are coming from [internet](http://www.ghisler.ch/wiki/index.php/AutoHotkey:_Unpack_each_archive_to_a_separate_subdir).

     ^!u::
     IfWinActive ahk_class TTOTAL_CMD